Brit Manuela Shows Off Killer Figure In Scanty Animal-Print Bikini

 She teamed the top with a matching pair of scanty bottoms that showcased her curvy hips and pert booty, while their high-rise design accentuated her sculpted midsection.
 She accessorized the poolside look with a pair of earrings, and a necklace.

-In the post’s caption, Brit shared some sage words with her followers, telling them that solitude may come with “raising your standards,” and they shouldn’t fear that.
+In the post’s caption, Brit shared some sage words with her followers, telling them to maintain their high “standards” regardless of the cost.

 The smoking-hot image proved to be popular with social media users as it garnered more than 14,000 likes in just 40 minutes after going live.
 More than 300 admirers also commented on the post to vocalize their support, complimenting the model’s figure, her beauty, and her revealing bathing suit.